 The original proposal covered changes to OC6 to allow for the use of the protected site list (as separately determined, according to the ESEC) to be used when applying OC6 demand disconnection by DNOs.
-The Workgroup noted that only the utilisation of the protected site list by DNOs where technically feasible (when applying demand disconnection elements of OC6 Demand Control) should be covered in the scope of this modification to ensure the approved urgent timescales are met.
+The Workgroup noted that only the utilisation of the protected site list by DNOs (when applying demand disconnection elements of OC6 Demand Control) should be covered in the scope of this modification to ensure the approved urgent timescales are met.

-The ESO advised the Workgroup that demand disconnection rotation, as set out in OC6, will be considered in a subsequent Grid Code modification proposal, as part of a suite of modifications to follow this initial (GC0161) proposed modification to OC6.
+The ESO advised the Workgroup that demand disconnection rotation will be considered in a subsequent modification, as part of a suite of modifications to follow this initial (GC0161) modification to OC6.

-When the modification proposal was originally raised the title was 'Changes to OC6 to allow for site protection and demand disconnect rotation'.
-As there are plans for future modification proposals that will address demand disconnection rotation, the Workgroup requested a change in the title to 'Changes to OC6 to allow for site protection'.
-This was approved at the Grid Code Review Panel on 29 June 2023.
+As such the Workgroup have requested a change in the modification title to 'GC0161: Changes to OC6 to allow for site protection' which will be discussed at the Grid Code Review Panel on 29 June 2023 to better reflect the purpose of this modification.

-The suite of modifications are displayed in the table below.
+These are displayed in the table below.

-GC Mod Purpose Proposed GC Changes Benefit GC0161 To remove wording in OC6 that prevents the protection of particular consumers or not to unduly discriminate/ prefer particular customers.
+GC Mod Purpose Proposed GC Changes Benefit GC0161 To remove wording in OC6 that prevents the protection of particular consumers or not to unduly discriminate/prefer particular customers.
 Remove relevant text in OC6.1.5 and OC6.2.1 Will allow the DNOs, where technically possible, to use the 5% demand blocks currently utilised for ESEC for OC6 Demand Control (OC6.5.3), therefore ensure the protection of key sites.
 GC016X (in draft) To clarify/amend the operational timings for the delivery of the additional demand reduction above 20% under OC6.5 Additional text specifying when each additional 5% demand can be delivered above 20% (i.e. 5mins for each additional 5% demand block) Will allow the DNOs, where technically possible, to use the 5% demand blocks currently utilised for ESEC for OC6 Demand Control above 20% (OC6.5.4 & 5), therefore ensure the protection of key sites.
 GC01XX (in draft) Introduce a new demand reduction tool into OC6 for margin shortfall scenario, with [6/24] hours notice.
 Additional section under OC6 (OC6.9) detailing the margins shortfall procedure with [6/24] hours notice.
 Will allow the DNOs, where technically possible, to use the 5% demand blocks currently utilised for ESEC for OC6 Demand Control, therefore ensure the protection of key sites and allow rotation of the Demand Blocks.